Sign Up / Login

 Box #3 to Box #4

-Walk in front of the pillared doorway and note the only original wall left standing by the 1938 storm.
+Walk in front of the pillared doorway and note the only the façade was left standing by the 1938 storm.
 As you get to the corner of the roads, look straight across to where the Governor Jonathan Trumbull House originally stood.
 In the early 1820s a new owner had the old house moved two building lots to the north.
 To find your next box, turn right and cross West Town Street to read the large interpretive sign in the yard.
 If you then face south, you will see a low stonewall.
 Approach this and head west.
 Just beyond the large tree stump you will see your next box tucked into the wall.

 Box #4